tomekkup/helenos/README.md

 ## Wish list

 * Browse with indexed columns
-* Results pagination and export to file
+* Results export to file
 * Manually setting serializers
 * Persisting default filter criteria to reuse at anytime
 * JMX monitor
-* human readable clock in results page
+* Schema editing
-* schema modifications
+* Queries log

 ## FAQ

  * I see a cluster structure in a left pane but how to do anything more !? - Use the force Luke ...I mean right mouse button
+ * My Cassandra instance is not listening on localhost:9160.
+How to change the CassandraHost after installation ? - put your values into defaults.properties file, then restart